shaunyuan22/CFINet/README.md

 -->

 ## Install
-This repository is build on MMDetection 2.23.0 which can be installed by running the following scripts.
-Before setting up the environment, please ensure that all dependencies have been satisfied.
+This repository is build on MMDetection 2.23.0 and please run the following scripts to install MMDetection.
+Please ensure that all dependencies have been satisfied before setting up the environment.
 ```
 git clone https://github.com/shaunyuan22/CFINet
 cd CFINet